AgenaRisk/api-py/README.md

 * iterations = 50
 * tolerance = 1

-### 4.3.17 `save_to_file(filename)`
+### 4.3.16 `save_to_file(filename)`

 A method to export the `Model` to a .cmpx or a .json file.
 This method passes on all the information about the model, its datasets, its networks, their nodes, and model settings to a file in the correct format readable by agena.ai.

 Input parameter `filename` must have a file extension of '.cmpx' or '.json'.

-### 4.3.18 `get_results()`
+### 4.3.17 `import_data(filename)`

-A method to generate a .csv file based on the calculation results a Model contains.
-See [Section 8.2](#82-model-calculation) for details.
+A method to import dataset observations to the model using either a .csv or a .json input file.
+See examples below for the correct format of the input .csv and .json for data import.

+### 4.3.18 `export_data(filename, dataset_ids = optional, include_inputs = True, include_outputs = True)`

+A method to export dataset results or observations from the model to an either .csv or .json output file.
+See examples below for the format of the output .csv and .json files.

 ### 4.3.19 `from_cmpx(filepath = "/path/to/model/file.cmpx")`

 This is the class method to create a `Model` object from a .cmpx file.
 The method parses the .cmpx file and creates the python objects based on the model in the file.
 To see its use, see examples below.

-### 4.3.20 `create_batch_cases(input_data, update_model = True)`

-A method to import a series of cases (datasets) and their observations from a .csv file.
-If the .csv file is prepared in the correct format (see examples below), the method will do either of the following:

-* if `update_model` is `True` (default): it will create new datasets for each row in the csv file and enter all the non-missing observations in the row to the model.
-The model now contains new datasets (cases) with the observations.
-* if `update_model` is `False`: it will create new datasets for each row in the csv file and enter all the non-missing observations in the row to the model, and export the model to a local .json file, and reset the python `Model` object.
-Now the model does not contain new datasets (cases) but there's a locally saved .json model with all the datasets and observations.

-### 4.3.21 `create_csv_template()`
+### 4.3.20 `create_csv_template()`

-This method creates an empty CSV file with the correct format so that it can be filled in and used for `create_batch_bases()`.
+This method creates an empty CSV file for the model with the correct format so that it can be filled in and used for `import_data(filename)`.
 Note that this template includes every single node in the model, not all of which might be observable - you can delete the columns of the nodes which will not be observed.
+See examples below for its format and use.

-### 4.3.22 `create_sensitivity_config(...)`
+### 4.3.21 `create_sensitivity_config(...)`

 A method to create a sensitivity configuration object if a sensitivity analysis request will be sent to agena.ai Cloud servers or the local API.
 Its parameters are: